kegsay/blog/_posts/2016-11-09-Why-manage-dependencies.md

 Rinse and repeat.
 On bad codebases this can end up with many disparate code alterations to add in a single change/feature/bugfix.
 On really bad codebases it may turn out to be **impossible** to realistically make the desired code alteration because it would require completely re-architecting the project.
 The project ends up [gradually petrified](http://finalfantasy.wikia.com/wiki/Gradual_Petrify_(status)) and there is no realistic way out of it.
 How could this have been avoided?

-<a name="deps">1</a>: *It's important to point out that the dependency graph you form when modifying code transcends any kind of "API" you may have cobbled together.
-It doesn't matter what the public API is if you gut wrench private `_variables` in Python for example: you're depending on it.*
+<a name="deps">1</a>: *It's important to point out that the dependency graph you form transcends any kind of "Public API" you may have cobbled together.
+It doesn't matter if you use microservices, RPC or monolithic programs: the real API includes the cut corners: from the gut-wrenched variables to the raw SQL queries / HTTP hits which bypass the nice public API.*

 <a name="reflection">2</a>: *This works up to a point: if your project makes liberal use of reflection/metaprogramming then these aids will not help you.
-What's more, your compiler (if you have one) probably won't help you either, obscuring your dependency graph.*
+This* **includes use of the [Observer](https://en.wikipedia.org/wiki/Observer_pattern) pattern***, which makes all your dependencies [implicit](https://en.wikipedia.org/wiki/Implicit_invocation) in the name of "decoupling".*

 ## Minimise dependencies